TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

     docker run --rm ros-humble-ros1-bridge-builder | tar xvzf -
 ```

-Note1, it's important that you have `ros-humble-desktop` installed on your Humble system because we want to **match the builder image as closely as possible**.
+Note1, it's important that you have `ros-humble-desktop` installed on your ROS2 Humble system because we want to **match the builder image as closely as possible**.

+Note1: There is no compilation at this point, the `docker run` command simply spits out a pre-compiled tarball.
+The assumption is that this tarball contains configurations and libraries matching your ROS2 Humble system very closely, although not identical.

 Note2: We don't need the builder image anymore, to delete it, do: